eleanormally/dynamic-cloth/README.md

 damping [double, defines damping force to apply (simulates friction)]

-correction [double, see Provot et. al. for Provot cloth correction]
+correction [double, see Provot et. al. for Provot cloth correction] subdivision angle [double, angle between vertices to subdivide] hanging_coefficient [double, multiplied by spring force to get length of hanging] maxiumum_subdivision [int, maximum depth of subdivisions in simulation]

 m [int, number of masses in x direction] [int, number of masses in y direction]